Human Rights Education in the Council of Europe

-Key instruments include the European Cultural Convention (art.2), a new Reference Framework of Competences for Democratic Culture, the Charter on Education for Democratic Citizenship and Human Rights Education, the Recommendation on ensuring Quality Education, the Lisbon Recognition Convention and the Common European Framework of Reference for Languages.
+Key instruments include the European Cultural Convention (art.2), the Reference Framework of Competences for Democratic Culture, the Charter on Education for Democratic Citizenship and Human Rights Education and the Recommendation on ensuring Quality Education.

 The European Programme for Human Rights Education for Legal Professionals (HELP) supports the Council of Europe (CoE) Member States in implementing the European Convention on Human Rights (ECHR) at the national level, in accordance with the Committee of Ministers Recommendation (2004) 4, the 2012 Brighton Declaration and Resolution 1982 (2014) of the Parliamentary Assembly.
 This is done by enhancing the capacity of judges, lawyers and prosecutors of all 47 member States to apply the ECHR in their daily work.

 Compasito, the manual on human rights education with children was published by the Council of Europe Youth Department as a complement to Compass.
 The manual is a starting point for educators, teachers and trainers who want to practice human rights education with children aged from 5 to 13 years.
 The book familiarises the reader with the key concepts of human rights and children's rights and provides substantial theoretical background to 13 key human rights issues, such as democracy, citizenship, gender equality, environment, media, poverty, and violence.